pliu/k8splayground/apps/prometheus-operator/README.md

 The cluster configuration (kind/config.yaml) changes the metrics bind address for kube-proxy and etcd from the default 127.0.0.1 to 0.0.0.0 so that their respective exporters can scrape their metrics.

-The convention for this project is for applications that wish to expose metrics via endpoints to define their Service manifests in their own application but to define their ServiceMonitor manifests in the values file of the prometheus-operator application (e.g., nginx-ingress, node-problem-detector).
-This is because ServiceMonitor is a Custom Resource created by the prometheus-operator application and thus would otherwise impose ordering on application deployment.
-The metrics Services have no effect in the absence of their respective ServiceMonitor objects.
+The convention for this project is for applications that wish to expose metrics via endpoints to define both their own Service and ServiceMonitor manifests (e.g., nginx-ingress, node-problem-detector).
+This is because a ServiceMonitor's specification depends on some application-specific context (e.g., Service labels, namespace) which the ServiceMonitors gains access to by being defined in their respective applications.
+The one exception to this convention is Argo CD: the ServiceMonitors for Argo CD are defined in the Prometheus Operator chart.
+This is to resolve the potential circular dependency arising from Argo CD being rsponsible for the deployment of the Prometheus Operator chart that defines ServiceMonitors.

 Examples of things to experiment with: